 - If someone else on the team wants to raise a concern over a teammate's change, they can perfectly do that by starting a code review, too.

 When starting a code review, you can add one or multiple reviewers, picking the teammate(s) most proficient in the part of code that you're modifying.
-Reviewers discuss your changes and mark the review as complete as soon as they're fine with them.
+Upsource can suggest reviewers to you based on history of files that are being changed, as well code review history.

 You can also add teammates as watchers in code reviews so that they become aware of important changes in your code base.
-Watchers aren't expected to take part in the review process, but kept updated of your project's status whenever an important change is made.
+Watchers aren't expected to take part in the code review process, but they are kept updated of your project's status whenever an important change is made.

 Developers taking part in a code review can discuss specific lines in the diff view, or add general comments to the review as a whole.

-Access reviews that you are involved in as an author, reviewer or watcher from your project's home view.
+You can access code reviews that you are involved in as an author, reviewer or watcher from your project's home view.
 Alternatively, browse all code reviews in the project, or search code reviews by author, reviewer, state, or commit ID:

 In Upsource, everything has a URL and can be shared with teammates.
 This includes code reviews, revision diffs, discussions on code and on revisions, reports or filters applied to commit graphs (for example, all commits by developer X in time span Y).